OXID-eSales/graphql-base-module/docs/install.rst

 .. important::

     Keep in mind that you have to activate the **GraphQL Base** module first.
+In case you are using the OXID eShop Enterprise Edition, it is important that the **GraphQL Base** module is activated in each subshop that is using the **GraphQL Storefront** module.
+    Before deactivating **GraphQL Base** module please ensure **GraphQL Storefront** is deactivated first.